 There is no dispute that bullying is a serious public health issue.
 Young people experience bullying and cyberbullying in daunting numbers: nearly 8 million children experience bullying in a single year.
-But the term “bullycide” suggests an inescapable connection between bullying (or cyberbullying) and suicide -- a dangerous message to send to young people who themselves may be increased risk.
+But the term “bullycide” suggests an inescapable connection between bullying (or cyberbullying) and suicide -- a dangerous message to send to young people who themselves may be at increased risk.

-Among The "Bullycide" Myth™ leading goals:
+The "Bullycide" Myth™ leading goals:

-lessen the risk of inadvertently normalizing suicide as an inevitable outcome of bullying;
+Lessen the risk of inadvertently normalizing suicide as an inevitable outcome of bullying;

-determine whether, when, and how to implement bullying prevention and/or suicide prevention programs for students;
+Determine whether, when, and how to implement bullying prevention and/or suicide prevention programs for students;

-appropriately and safely communicate important messages of peer support and community without to your community; and
+Appropriately and safely communicate important messages of peer support and community without to your community; and

-address the legal implications of bullying
+Address the legal implications of bullying

 The "Bullycide" Myth™ program, created and delivered in collaboration with Rethink’s Chief Education and Ethics Consultant Frederick Lane, helps school communities better understand the complexity of the relationship between bullying and suicide.